waxxio/waxx/README.md

 * Object `runs` a URL path - business logic (normally get from or post to a view)
 * View: Like a DB view -- fields from one or more tables/objects
 * Html, Json, Xlsx, Tab, Csv, Pdf, etc.: How to render the view
-* x is a variable that is passed to nearly all methods and contains the request (`x.res` contains: get and post vars, request cookies, and environment) and response (`x.res` contains the status, response cookies, headers, and content body)
+* x is a variable that is passed to nearly all methods and contains the request (`x.req` contains: get and post vars, request cookies, and environment) and response (`x.res` contains the status, response cookies, headers, and content body)

 A request is processed as follows:

 1. [The request is received by the server (or a reverse proxy/load balancer like HAProxy or NGINX) | The request is received directly by Waxx (for development only)]
-2. The request is passed to the Waxx server and placed in a queue
+2. The request is passed to the Waxx server and placed in a queue: `Waxx::Server.queue`
 3. The request is popped off the queue by a Ruby green thread and parsed
 4. The variable `x` is created with the request `x.req` and response `x.res`.
 5. The run method is called for the appropriate app (a namespaced RPC).
 All routes: /app/act/[arg1/args2/arg3/...] => app is the module and act is the method to call with the args.
 6. You output to the response using `x << "output"` or using helper methods: `App::Html.page(...)`
 7. The response is returned to the client.
-Partial and chunked responses are supported as well.
+Partial, chunked, and streamed responses are supported as well.

 ## Fast to Develop

 1. Simple to know where the code is located for any URI -- no need to chase down route logic
 2. Fields are defined upfront
-3. Field have attributes that make a lot of UI development automatic
+3. Field have attributes that make a lot of UI development simple (optional)
 4. Views allow you to see exactly what is on an interface and all the business logic
 5. Most rendering is automatic unless you want to do special stuff.
 You can use pure Ruby functions or your favorite template engine.

 There are no routes.
 All paths are `/:app/:act/:arg1/:arg2/...`.
 The URL maps to an App and runs the act (method).
-For example: `example.com/person/list` will execute the `list` method in the `App::Person` object.
+For example: `example.com/person/list` will execute the `list` method in the `App::Person` module.
 This method is defined in `app/person/person.rb`.
 Another example: A request to `/website_page/content/3` will execute the `content` method in the `App::WebsitePage` app and pass in `3` as the first parameter after 'x'.
 There is a default app and a default method in each app.
 So a request to `example.com/` will show the home page if the default app is `website` and the default method in website is `home`.

 ### File Structure
 WAXX places each module in it's own directory.
 This includes the Object, Runner, Views,  Layouts, and Tests.
 I normally place my app-specific javascript and css in this same folder as well.
 In this way, all of the functionality and features of a specific App or Module are fully self-contained.
 However, you can optionally put your files anywhere and require them in your code.
 So if you like all the objects to be in one folder you can do that.
-But that is not Waxxy.
+If you work with a large team and Ruby and Javascript people do not overlap, then maybe that will work for you.

 This is a normal structure: